Designing in wellness, betterment, and experience

 What is experiential design?

-Essentially, experiential design prioritizes human interaction with a built environment.
+Experiential design prioritizes human interaction with a built environment.
 In a commercial context, this means strategically using design elements to elicit an emotional connection to a brand and immerse occupants in a narrative.
 Today, creating an experience is more important than ever before.
 In its 2017 Experience Index, Gensler notes that “the human experience must be the driving force behind every element of a space––from the design of physical space to the qualities of interaction, expectation, and intention.”

 In practice, this can take many different forms, but above all, engagement and emotional connection are the foundation of experiential design.
 If a space doesn’t allow its occupants to feel connected, it’s not experiential.
 For example, in an office setting, this might include creating spaces that facilitate workflow and optimize emotional and physical employee well-being.